datacoves/docs/docs/reference/airflow/datacoves-decorators.md

 - Copies the entire Datacoves repo to a temporary directory, to avoid read-only errors when running `bash_command`.
 - Activates the Datacoves Airflow virtualenv.
-    - Passing `activate_venv = False` will skip this activation.
-Useful for running Airflow Python code.
 - Runs the command in the repository root (or a passed `cwd`, relative path from repo root where to run command from).

 **Params:**